nhs-r-community/pxtextmineR/README.md

 [`textBlob`](https://textblob.readthedocs.io/en/dev/) and
 [`vaderSentiment`](https://pypi.org/project/vaderSentiment/).

+How does wrapper work?
+It uses R package [`reticulate`](https://rstudio.github.io/reticulate/), which provides tools for interoperability between Python and R.

 ## Installation and setup
 There are a few things that need to be done to install and set up `pxtextmineR`.